databrickslabs/dlt-meta/docs/content/additionals/integration_tests.md

     - - For eventhub integration tests, the following are the prerequisites:
         1. Needs eventhub instance running
-        2. Using Databricks CLI, Create databricks secrets scope for eventhub keys
+        2. Use Databricks CLI, Create databricks secrets scope for eventhub keys (```databricks secrets create-scope eventhubs_creds```)
-        3. Using Databricks CLI, Create databricks secrets to store producer and consumer keys using the scope created in step 2
+        3. Use Databricks CLI, Create databricks secrets to store producer and consumer keys using the scope created in step

     - - Following are the mandatory arguments for running EventHubs integration test
         1. Provide your eventhub topic : --eventhub_name